khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

 - **Partially Supports:** Some functionality of the product does not meet the criterion.
 - **Does Not Support:** The majority of product functionality does not meet the criterion.
 - **Not Applicable:** The criterion is not relevant to the product.
 - **Not Evaluated:** The product has not been evaluated against the criterion.
-This can only be used in WCAG 2.x Level AAA.
+This can only be used in WCAG Level AAA criteria.

 ## WCAG 2.x Report